ArduSat/ArdusatSDK-Logging/README.md

 Binary formatted logs end in `.BIN`, CSV formatted logs end in `.CSV`. `beginDataLog` will return `true` if the log system was started successfully, `false` otherwise.

-If a Real Time Clock (RTC) chip is connected to the Arduino and set properly, the logging system will automatically read the current POSIX time (seconds since 1/1/1970) from the RTC, as well as the milliseconds since the Arduino started (`millis()`) and log both these values to the beginning of the log file.
+If a Real Time Clock (RTC) chip is connected to the Arduino and set properly, it can be used to "date" a log file based on wall clock time rather than internal Arduino time using `millis()`.
+To do this, use the `logRTCTimestamp` or `binaryLogRTCTimestamp` functions to write out a line/packet to the log file that has both the RTC time in seconds since 1/1/1970 and the current `millis()` time (milliseconds since the Arduino rebooted).
 Since all subsequent values log milliseconds since the Arduino started (again, using `millis()`), this offset line can be used to translate these relative timestamps into absolute datetimes.
 The RTC chip used is the DS1307, and should be wired up on the I2C bus using `SDA` and `SCL` pins.

 After the logging system is started, the `logX` and `binaryLogX` functions can be used to actually log the binary data much like the `ToJSON` and `ToCSV` functions listed above.
 Binary and